priyankaranke/wholefoods_auto_checkout/README.md

 <h2>How to use it</h2>

+1. Clone this repository
-1. Make sure you have docker installed (https://docs.docker.com/get-docker/)
+2. Make sure you have docker installed (https://docs.docker.com/get-docker/)
-2. Enter all the information needed in utils/secrets.py (you will need to create a mailgun API key)
+3. Enter all the information needed in utils/secrets.py (you will need to create a mailgun API key)
-3. `docker run priyankaranke/wholefoods_autocheckout` in your terminal
+4. Build the docker image `docker build -t wholefoods .`
+5. Run the image `docker run wholefoods`

 <h2>Additional notes</h2>